xavierjlee0/xdac_chipathon2025/README.md

+## XDAC Chipathon Repo: A MOSBIUS-Style Class-D Amplifier
+This repository has been modified from a project template for the IIC-OSIC-TOOLS (https://github.com/iic-jku/IIC-OSIC-TOOLS) analog design workflow for the SSCS 2025 Chipathon, preconfigured for the GlobalFoundries 180nm PDK (gf180mcuD).
+Our project proposal can be found in the /docs directory.

 # IIC-OSIC-TOOLS Analog Design Project Template (GlobalFoundries 180nm)

 This repository is a project template for the IIC-OSIC-TOOLS (https://github.com/iic-jku/IIC-OSIC-TOOLS) analog design workflow for the SSCS 2025 Chipathon, preconfigured for the GlobalFoundries 180nm PDK (gf180mcuD).